marcwieland95/hypher-for-jQuery/README.md

 ```

 ###2.
 Include language pattern
-Make sure to include the right pattern for your desired languaga.
+Make sure to include the right pattern for your desired language.
 You can use Hypher with multiple languages.
-The patterns are inside the patterns folder.
-Also be sure to set the language code either in the settings or embeed it into the "lang" attribute inside the HTML-tag.
+The patterns are inside the patterns folder (easiest way to do: copy the whole patterns-folder in your project).
+Be sure to set the language code either in the settings or embeed it into the "lang" attribute inside the HTML-tag.
 You can use the language code (ISO 639-1) or also the WordPress Locale, which mostly includes the country.
 All patterns are compatible with the following list, see [Internationalization](http://wpcentral.io/internationalization/).

 ###3.
 Include Hypher
-Include the main file after the language patterns. (`dist/jquery.hypher.js`)
+Include the main file. (`dist/jquery.hypher.js`)
 ``` html
 <script src="dist/jquery.hypher.js"></script>
 ```